-The objective of the Avicenna Alliance International Working Group is the promotion of the benefits of predictive medicine and in silico trials through the global connections of experts from academia, industry, and regulatory agencies.
-Together we will work on developing objective standards, increasing confidence in in silico methods and their acceptance in support of regulatory approval process.
+The objective of the Avicenna Alliance International Working Group is the promotion of the benefits of predictive medicine and in silico methods through the global connections of experts from academia, industry, and regulatory agencies.
+Together we will work on developing policies and standards, increasing confidence in in silico methods and promote the added value of in silico evidence to the regulatory approval process.

 The key goals of this group are:

-→ Participation in international events to represent the Avicenna Alliance;
+- Participate in international events to represent the Avicenna Alliance.